Editors' note to authors

 of our European customers VAT (currently 24.0 per cent) on top of the

-original page charge rate.
+original APC rate.
 VAT is applicable only for VAT non-registered

 customers based within the European Union.

-Normally, by submitting a manuscript to Aquatic Invasions, authors agree to pay page charges
+Normally, by submitting a manuscript to Aquatic Invasions, authors agree to pay APC

 if their manuscript is accepted for publication.
-Authors will receive a page charge form (invoice) along with paper proofs and
+Authors will receive APC form (invoice) along with paper proofs and

 asked to return payment with submission of their proof corrections.
-Page charges must be paid within one month of the invoice date
+APCs must be paid within one month of the invoice date

-via bank transfer or as a credit card (VISA or MasterCard) payment.
+via bank transfer (preferable option for authors from European Union countries) or as a credit card (VISA or MasterCard) payment.

 Additional technical information on manuscript submissions can be obtained from the Managing Editor